AyushPatel454/ReactJS-Atyantik/21-advanced-redux/readme.md

+# Advanced Redux

+# Getting Started

+To get started with this project, follow these steps:

+1. **Install dependencies**: Run the `npm install` command in your terminal to install the required dependencies for this project.

+    ```bash
+    npm install
+    ```

+2. **Install Redux Toolkit**: This project uses Redux Toolkit for state management.
+Install it with the following command:

+    ```bash
+    npm install @reduxjs/toolkit
+    ```

+3. **Start the project**: Once all dependencies are installed, you can start the project by running the `npm start` command.
+This will start the development server and open the website in your default web browser.

+    ```bash
+    npm start
+    ```

 # Project Overview

 In this project, we interact with Firebase's real-time database to manage user data.
 We perform the following operations: